biertisch/42_libft/README.md

 ---
 ### About 42

 42 is a computer science school founded in Paris in 2013.
-It follows a project-based, peer-to-peer pedagogy focused on low-level programming and algorithmic thinking.
+It follows a project-based, peer-to-peer pedagogy focused on mid-level programming and algorithmic thinking.

 ---
 ### License & Contact